MartinSalak/Portfolio/index.md

 Growing up in Prague, I was surrounded by beautiful architecture that sparked my interest in the field.
 However, as I began to explore more diverse styles and structures, such as the Chrysler Building in New York and the Forth Bridge in Scotland (which used to be my favourite structures as a kid), my fascination with Structural Engineering grew.

 During my university years, I was fortunate to be part of Professor Stemberk's group, where I had the freedom to pursue projects that both challenged and excited me.
-For my master's thesis, I designed a concrete bridge model, which is described in more detail on my [Masters page](Masters.md).
+For my master's thesis, I designed a concrete bridge model, which is described in more detail on my [master's page](Masters.md).
 Currently, I am pursuing my PhD under Professor Stemberk's guidance, and my research interests are outlined on my [PhD page](PhD.md).

 As a junior structural engineer, I gained valuable experience for two years before joining SCIA in 2021 as a Functional Analyst.
 In this role, I help develop software that benefits Structural Engineers.